 - There is no frost line since this is a freestanding deck.
-Use tube forms to level the footings about 1 inch above ground level.
+Place concrete tubing forms in the holes and level the footings about 1 inch above ground level.

 - Align anchors with a long straight board.
 Check diagonal measurements to square the anchor positions.

 - Allow concrete time to cure according to manufacturer’s instructions.

 Tip: Leave enough of the bolt above the footer to connect to the anchor.

 - Use double 2- x 6-inch deck boards as framing beams.
 Attach them within the post anchors with nails or structural screws.
 The anchor is 3-1/2 inches wide and the beam is 3 inches thick, so install a 1/2-inch-thick pressure-treated shim between the beams and one side of the anchor at each footing.